cloudbase/wnbd/README.md

 retrieved by the library consumers.

 Worth mentioning that by default, Storport limits the number of pending IO requests to 1000 per adapter and 255 per LUN.
+Those limits can be adjusted as described above.

+Be aware that the IO timers such as ``TimeSinceLastReceivedReqMs`` have a ~15ms accuracy and are mostly intended for timeout detection.